Download PDF

 - FDI Inflow:

-Micronesia’s economic freedom score is 61.0, making its economy the 82nd freest in the 2022 Index.
-Micronesia is ranked 16th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Micronesia’s economic freedom score is 62.6, making its economy the 66th freest in the 2023 Index.
+Its score has increased by 1.6 points since last year.
+Micronesia is ranked 11th out of 39 countries in the Asia–Pacific region, and its overall score is higher than the world and regional averages.

 Background

-The widely scattered Caroline Islands in the southwestern Pacific Ocean were part of a U.N.
-Trust Territory administered by the United States after World War II.
-The eastern four island groups (Pohnpei, Chuuk, Yap, and Kosrae) adopted a constitution in 1979 and became the Federated States of Micronesia.
-The 607-island archipelago’s central government has only limited powers.
-In 2019, David Panuelo was elected president by a narrow margin.
-Elections for the unicameral parliament took place in March 2021.
-Under a Compact of Free Association signed in 1986 and up for renewal in 2023, the U.S. is responsible for Micronesia’s defense and currently provides approximately $130 million annually in economic assistance.
+In 1979, the eastern four island groups (Pohnpei, Chuuk, Yap, and Kosrae) of the Southwest Pacific’s widely scattered Caroline Islands adopted a constitution and became the Federated States of Micronesia.
+The 607-island archipelago’s central government has limited powers.
+David Panuelo was elected president by a narrow margin in 2019.
+Elections for the unicameral parliament were held in March 2021.
+Under a Compact of Free Association signed in 1986 and up for renewal in 2023, the U.S. is responsible for Micronesia’s defense and provides more than $110 million annually in economic assistance.
 Economic activity consists largely of subsistence farming and fishing.

 Rule of Law